Redding Browns: Proposals for professional baseball in Redding

+Before the 1977 season, owner Carl Thompson worked to move his Grays Harbor Ports of the Northwest League to Redding due to wet weather at home games along the Olympic Peninsula.
+The proposal to play at Tiger Field was voted down by the Redding Parks and Recreation Commission as Tiger Field was used by 24 different amateur baseball teams throughout the spring and summer, and could not make room for the 35 home games the Ports play in the summer.
+Thompson sold the team, which remained at Olympic Stadium renamed the Grays Harbor Loggers and would fold after the 1980 season.

 In the early 1980s, a group including then Seattle Mariners coach Bill Plummer, and Cottonwood livestock auction yard owner Ellington Peak, were in the works to bring the California League's Lodi Dodgers or Stockton Ports, then both owned by Plummer's former teammate Ed Sprague Sr. and his wife Michele Sprague, to Shasta County.
 The proposed stadium was to be built at the Shasta Fairgrounds in Anderson.

 Due to a drop in livestock prices, the deal fell through.
 The Lodi Dodgers moved to Southern California in 1986 and eventually became the Rancho Cucamonga Quakes, while the Ports stayed in Stockton and received a new stadium in 2005.
 In the early 2010s, Plummer again tried to help move a California League team to Redding in a joint venture with Chico, but instead the Bakersfield Blaze and High Desert Mavericks relocated to the Carolina League.

 Redding was proposed as the home of an expansion team in three different independent leagues: the Golden State League and Western Baseball League in 1995, and the Golden Baseball League in 2005.